hackforla/admin-accomplishments/.github/ISSUE_TEMPLATE/create-accomplishment-epic-for-your-project-or-cop.md

       - [ ] Customize 1.04.03 with Project Name
       - Customize 1.05 by adding issue tab link
          - [ ] Copy resource 2.01 in this epic to 1.05 in the new issue
+   - Submit the issue
-   -  Add the appropriate labels by replacing missing series labels with
+   -  Add the appropriate labels by replacing missing series labels with the following (if the labels don't exist, please make them):
       - [ ] size: (Number of years since your repository was created)
       - [ ] role: product or if you have a marketing person marketing role: marketing
       - [ ] p-feature: accomplishments
       - [ ] complexity: large
       - [ ] time sensitive
-   -  Add the appropriate milestone
+   -  Add the appropriate milestone (create it if you don't have either of the two below):
       - [ ] org requirements (if you have this)
       - [ ] project management (if you don't have org requirements)
 - Link the issue to this epic